Consistency levels in Azure Cosmos DB

 The semantics of the five consistency levels are described here:

 Strong: Strong consistency offers a linearizability guarantee.
+Linearizability refers to serving requests concurrently.
 The reads are guaranteed to return the most recent committed version of an item.
 A client never sees an uncommitted or partial write.
 Users are always guaranteed to read the latest committed write.

 Bounded staleness: The reads are guaranteed to honor the consistent-prefix guarantee.
-The reads might lag behind writes by at most "K" versions (that is "updates") of an item or by "t" time interval.
-When you choose bounded staleness, the "staleness" can be configured in two ways:
+The reads might lag behind writes by at most "K" versions (that is, "updates") of an item or by "T" time interval.
+In other words, when you choose bounded staleness, the "staleness" can be configured in two ways:

 - The number of versions (K) of the item

-Session: The reads are guaranteed to honor the consistent-prefix (assuming a single “writer” session), monotonic reads, monotonic writes, read-your-writes, and write-follows-reads guarantees.
-Session consistency is scoped to a client session.
+Session: Within a single client session reads are guaranteed to honor the consistent-prefix (assuming a single "writer" session), monotonic reads, monotonic writes, read-your-writes, and write-follows-reads guarantees.
+Clients outside of the session performing writes will see eventual consistency.

 Consistent prefix: Updates that are returned contain some prefix of all the updates, with no gaps.
-Consistent prefix guarantees that reads never see out-of-order writes.
+Consistent prefix consistency level guarantees that read never see out-of-order writes.

 Eventual: There's no ordering guarantee for reads.
 In the absence of any further writes, the replicas eventually converge.